marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

    Our minimal pipeline template was hosted in Github as a pipeline repository so the developers can easily fork all the code to their new pipeline repository. :label:`egfig8`

-C. Build, test  and optimization
+C. Build, test, and optimization
 =================================

-In this stage, our team draw our inspiration from continous integration (CI), which has been part of the industry standard of modern development.
+In this stage, our team draws our inspiration from continuous integration (CI), which has been part of the industry standard of modern development.
 CI services lift the burden of managing the software development lifecycle from the developers by providing a variety of tools for building and testing software applications in an automated and iterative manner.
-Development of bioinformatic pipelines is not much different in this regard from regular software systems - it typically mandates many interations as developers try to continuously improve the quality of their workflows as new software versions are released or new variant annotation datases are published.
+Development of bioinformatic pipelines are not much different in this regard from regular software systems - it typically mandates many interactions as developers try to continuously improve the quality of their workflows as new software versions are released or new variant annotation datasets are published.

-Before the CI, our tests were manually handled and all the builds were performed manually when the developers remembered to perform it.
-This caused to many refactories and hidden bugs that weren't easily manageable.
-There was also any code validation following WDL code style best practices, as more members started to push their code into the repositories, specially, the tasks modules, it brought to our attention the fact the changes in some module could affect many dependant pipelines.
+Before the CI, our tests were manually handled and all the builds were performed manually when the developers remembered to perform them.
+This caused too many refactorings and hidden bugs that weren't easily manageable.
+There was also no code validation following WDL code style best practices, as more members started to push their code into the repositories, especially, the tasks modules, it brought to our attention the fact the changes in some modules could affect many dependant pipelines.
 Figure :ref:`egfig9` presents an overview of the bioinformatics development lifecycle under our CI system.
 Like the development of regular software, the entire lifecycle consists of four stages (akin to a GitHub or Azure DevOps kind of development scenario):

 - **Develop** – the developer writes code for the variant calling pipeline, reusing when appropriate the existing task modules, as well as basic parameter collection.

 - **Build** – the developer requests merging the code into the main branch (a.k.a., a pull request); this automatically triggers the build process of the codebase, which validates the code style (linting), run the appropriate tests with small data samples as parameters to validate if all expected outputs are produced.

-- **Validation** - The validation phase follows if the build process succeeds; the final pipeline is evaluated against the benchmark datataset, after which the test performance metrics is reported to the developer.
+- **Validation** - The validation phase follows if the build process succeeds; the final pipeline is evaluated against the benchmark dataset, after which the test performance metrics are reported to the developer.

 - **Release**  - if all the testes cases are passed and the developer is satisfied with the accuracy and metrics, the pipeline can then be promoted to a release environment for upstream consumption, potentially replacing the old versioned pipeline that was already released.